Michael D. Reinbold

 In June of 2004 he took a position at the Reinbold-Novak Funeral Home.
 He is married to Andrea (Hand).
 Together they live in Plymouth with their daughter Angela.
 Bob is a member of the United Church of Christ in Plymouth.
 Bob’s hobbies include golfing, fishing, auto racing, mountain biking and photography.

 Greg was raised in De Pere, WI, the son of Mike and Heidi Reinbold.
 He graduated from De Pere High School in 2006 and continued his education at UW-Milwaukee.
 Greg earned his Mortuary Science degree from Milwaukee Area Technical College in 2010.
 He served his apprenticeship at Gunderson Funeral Home in Madison, WI and also at Schmidt and Bartelt Funeral Home in Wauwatosa, where he began his career as a licensed funeral director.
 In addition to earning his funeral director’s license, Greg earned his license as a Wisconsin Life Insurance Intermediary in 2013.
-Following the four and a half years being employed at Schmidt and Bartelt, Greg joined Reinbold-Novak Funeral Home in January, 2014.
+Following the four and a half years of employment at Schmidt and Bartelt, Greg joined Reinbold-Novak Funeral Home in January, 2014.
 In his free time he enjoys fishing, auto racing, golfing, going up north and spending time with family and friends.

 A native of Manitowoc, Wayne is a 1964 graduate of Manitowoc Lincoln High School.
 In 1968, he was honorably discharged from the United States Army following a term of duty in Vietnam.
 He received an Associate’s Degree in Mortuary Science from Milwaukee Area Technical College in 1977.
 Wayne began his career in Sheboygan at the former Ramm-Ziegler Funeral Home in 1977 and following his duties as apprentice, earned his Wisconsin State License in 1978.